 OSHA (Occupational Safety and Health Administration) is using every tool at its disposal to ensure that employers are in compliance with workplace safety standards and rules.
-It is pushing forward with new rules, enforcement initiatives, interpretive letters, and media initiatives at an unprecedented pace.
-Employers must keep abreast of this activity, increasing their vigilance and addressing safety and health issues relevant to their worksites.
+Employers must keep abreast of this activity, increasing their awareness of worksite safety and health issues and addressing them for worksites.